Background pattern

 If you take more Marixino than you should

-• Generally, taking an excessive amount of Marixino should not cause any harm.
-You may experience an increase in the symptoms described in section 4 “Possible adverse effects”.
+• Generally, taking too much Marixino should not harm you.
+You may experience an increase in the symptoms described in section 4 "Possible side effects".

 • If you take an overdose of Marixino, contact your doctor or seek medical advice, as you may need medical attention.

-• If you realize you have forgotten to take your Marixino dose, wait and take the next dose at the usual time.
+• If you realize you have forgotten to take your dose of Marixino, wait and take the next dose at the usual time.

-• Headache, drowsiness, constipation, elevated liver function tests, dizziness, balance disorder, respiratory difficulty, high blood pressure, and hypersensitivity to the medication.
+• Headache, drowsiness, constipation, elevated liver function tests, dizziness, balance disorders, breathing difficulties, high blood pressure and hypersensitivity to the medicine.

-• Fatigue, fungal infections, confusion, hallucinations, vomiting, gait disturbance, heart failure, and formation of blood clots in the venous system (venous thromboembolism).
+• Fatigue, fungal infections, confusion, hallucinations, vomiting, gait disturbances, heart failure and formation of blood clots in the venous system (thrombosis/venous thromboembolism).

 • Seizures.

-Alzheimer's disease has been linked to depression, suicidal ideation, and suicide.
+Alzheimer's disease has been associated with depression, suicidal ideation and suicide.
 These events have been reported in patients treated with memantine.

 No special storage conditions are required.